-Virtual terminals are needed when a business has to take payments virtually, usually over the phone.
-This is known as a MOTO transaction (Mail Order / Telephone Order).
+Virtual terminals are needed when a business has to take a high-volume of payments virtually, usually over the phone, rather than face-to-face with the customer in-store This is known as a MOTO transaction (Mail Order / Telephone Order).

-Traditionally, virtual terminals were used in call centres or industries where the customer is not physically present to give payment.
-However, a growing number of small businesses are taking advantage of the improvement in digital technology and are using virtual terminals in their own bricks and motor stores.
+Traditionally, virtual terminals were used in call centres.
+However, a growing number of small businesses are taking advantage of the improvement in digital technology and are using virtual terminals in their own brick-and-mortar stores.